Should you launch an art journal?

 1. Choose a journal with paper that is thick enough to support your media (or journal on loose paper, and bind the pages later).

 Paper is a big deal when you are art journaling.
-Paper that works just fine for a ballpoint pen may allow bleed through when you use a marker.
-But the thicker the page is, the fewer pages will fit in a journal.
+What works just fine for a ballpoint pen may allow bleed through when you use a marker; however the thicker the page is, the fewer pages will fit in a journal.

 Paper thickness is often described by manufacturers in terms of “weight.”
 Here’s a quick guide to what that looks like: